huggingface/blog/encoder-decoder.md

 _Outputs:_

 ```
-    Generated so far: Ich Ich
+    Generated so far: Ich will ein
 ```

 In this code example, we show exactly what was described earlier.
 We pass an input \"I want to buy a car\" together with the \\(\text{BOS}\\) token to the encoder-decoder model and sample from the first logit
 \\(\mathbf{l}_1\\) (*i.e.* the first `lm_logits` line).
 Hereby, our sampling
-strategy is simple to greedily choose the next decoder input vector that has the highest probability.
+strategy is simple: greedily choose the next decoder input vector that has the highest probability.
 In an auto-regressive fashion, we then pass the sampled decoder input vector together with the previous inputs to the encoder-decoder model and sample again.
 We repeat this a third time.
-As a result, the model has generated the words \"Ich Ich\".
-The first word is spot-on!
-The second word is not that great.
-We can see here, that a good decoding method is key for a successful sequence generation from a given model distribution.
+As a result, the model has generated the words \"Ich will ein\".
+The result is spot-on - this is the beginning of the correct translation of the input.

 In practice, more complicated decoding methods are used to sample the `lm_logits`.
 Most of which are covered in